appscode/blog/content/post/kubedb-v2024.11.18/index.md

 We are thrilled to announce the release of **KubeDB v2024.11.18**.
 This release introduces several key features, including:

-- **TLS/SSL Support**: TLS/SSL support has been implemented for both Druid and Memcached, significantly improving security by enabling encrypted communication.
+- **TLS/SSL Support**: TLS/SSL support has been implemented for both Druid, Memcached, , PgBouncer, and ZooKeeper, significantly improving security by enabling encrypted communication.

-- **OpsRequest Support**: Enhanced operational request capabilities for Druid, Memcached, Microsoft SQL Server, and Solr, providing greater management flexibility.
+- **OpsRequest Support**: Enhanced operational request capabilities for Druid, Memcached, Microsoft SQL Server, PgBouncer, Solr, and ZooKeeper, providing greater management flexibility.

-- **Rotate Auth**: A new Ops Request named `RotateAuth` has been introduced.
+- **RotateAuth**: A new Ops Request named `RotateAuth` has been introduced.
 This feature enables users to rotate the credentials of the database enhancing overall security.
-It is initially added for `Druid`, `Kafka`, `MongoDB`, `Postgres`, and `Solr`.
+It is initially added for `Druid`, `Elasticsearch`, `Kafka`, `MongoDB`, `Postgres`, and `Solr`.

 - **Autoscaling**: Added autoscaling support for Apache Solr to automatically adjust resources based on workload demands.

 - **Authentication**: Authentication support has been introduced for Memcached, providing an additional layer of security by verifying client identities before granting access.

 - **New Version Support**: Added support for Druid version `30.0.1` and MongoDB version `8.0.3`.

+- **Recommendation Engine**: This release includes important fixes and improvements for the Recommendation Engine.

 - **Performance Improvement**: This release brings enhancements to controller performance, ensuring more efficient and faster operations.